Casio added two new distinctively octagonal-shaped carbon-infused MT-G watches to their collection in late 2020.

 Weight is also always an important factor and as much as I like the idea of a steel case and bracelet — its weight can add up very quickly.
 And that can often translate to an uncomfortable experience.
 To mitigate weight issues, Casio engineers created a semi-hollowed steel bracelet design with fine resin composite pieces underneath, making the bracelet wear much warmer than cold steel, and of course, reducing the overall weight, and therefore improving the comfort.
 It essentially feels more like a ceramic or titanium bracelet, with the looks of a typical steel bracelet, and the warmth of rubber.

 Referred to as “Dual Core Guard” all of the models in the MTGB2000 series feature Casio’s latest high-tech fusion of carbon, resin, and steel.
 The hybrid structure utilizes a carbon monocoque inner case that is surrounded by a metal frame, giving the watch a refined metal look when viewed straight on and from the sides.
 The caseback is made of carbon composite and is actually part of the one-piece (monocoque) inner case — so the durability is greatly enhanced by the single-piece design, plus since the carbon is what actually touches your wrist, it’s notably warmer than steel and hypoallergenic.
 A fixed PVD-plated steel bezel, which is bolted to the exterior case, and a sapphire crystal, protect the dial.
 The edges of each case are beveled and polished to enhance the appearance.
-Water-resistance is rated to 200 meters.
+The depth rating is 200 meters.